crvs/coeff-flow/README.md

 ./yamltest bunny2.yaml
 ```

 This will output two `ply` files which contain a copy of the mesh `bunzipper.ply` and the bounding chain to the cycle specified by the path contained in the yaml file.
-One of them was computed by solving a large linear system using conjugate gradient descent, whereas the other was computed by employing `coefficient_flow`.
+One of them was computed by solving a large linear system using least squares conjugate gradient descent, whereas the other was computed by employing `coefficient_flow`.

 ### References